-2. Upon reception of the HTTP POST request message from the service consumer (i.e. announcing EES), the EES (i.e. receiving EES) shall check whether the announcing EES is authorized to announce the common EAS information.
+2. Upon reception of the HTTP POST request message from the service consumer (i.e. announcing EES), the EES (i.e. receiving EES) shall check whether the declaring EES is authorized to declare the common EAS information.
 Then:

 2a. upon success, the EES (i.e. announcing EES) shall respond with an HTTP "204 No Content" status code indicating that the common EAS information is successfully received.; and